Hibou57/PostiATS-Utilities/doc/syntax-guide.md

 Each part may refer to the static identifiers introduced in a previous part.
 That is, a type in the arguments list may refer to a type in the generic arguments list, or a type index in the result or arguments list, may refer to a type index from the universal quantification lists.
+There is an exception with `HASHLBRACKET_EXP` where a static identifier may be introduced on the right and be accessible on the left.

 Example: